-Employers are required to report employer medical scheme contributions against the following codes:
+Employers are required to report employer medical aid contributions against the following codes:

-- 4474 medical scheme contributions, regardless of age, who are not retired from the employ of such employer. - 3810 the value against code 4474 is also reflected against the fringe benefit code 3810, and must subsequently be included in the total medical scheme contribution code 4005 as the fringe benefit is deemed to be an employee contribution. - 4493 medical scheme contributions for employees retired from such employer.
+- 4474 medical aid contributions, regardless of age, who are not retired from the employ of such employer. - 3810 the value against IRP5 code 4474 is also reflected against the fringe benefit IRP5 code 3810, and must subsequently be included in the total medical aid contribution IRP5 code 4005 as the fringe benefit is deemed to be an employee contribution. - 4493 medical aid contributions for employees retired from such employer.

-7.10 Medical Costs Incurred by the Employer (paragraph 12B, Seventh Schedule)
+7.10 Medical costs incurred by the employer (paragraph 12B, Seventh Schedule)